oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 The example messages show the exchange between the Producer publishing the Openc2 request and the MQTT broker.
-A similar exchange then occurs between the broker and every Consumer device subscribed to `oc2/cmd/ap/iota` to distribute the command to the intended recipients.
+A similar exchange then occurs between the broker and every Consumer device subscribed to the `oc2/cmd/ap/iota` topic to distribute the command to the intended recipients.

 The command and response messages in the sequence diagram shown in Figure A-PRR are published with a QoS of 1, which requires the